mrdrewvo/pe-projects/daily-journal/daily-journal.md

 ---

+## MON 2023.03.20 - Mockup to Code Sprint
+* Goal: emulate a visual design/layout from Figma
+	* Ensure the CSS design system is powerful and resiliant
+		* Use custom properties
+	* Ensure the architecture is flexible
+		* How does the sytem work?
+		* How many modules are there really?
+How many are just slightly tweaked versions of the same one?
+			* Which modules use simlar data?
+		* Which tools are the best tools for the job?

 ## FRI 2023.03.17
 * trying the E4P stuff with JS lesson finally...
 * I truly have ADHD.
 I cannot function or focus.
 What do I do??